MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 relation to starting a new
-musical instrument — just like there are crazy virtuoso musicians who’ve been at it since birth, so too are there crazy virtuoso programmers who have been at it since apple’s logo had a raindow on it.
+musical instrument — just like there are crazy virtuoso musicians who’ve been at it since birth, so too are there crazy virtuoso programmers who have been at it since Apple’s logo had a raindow on it.
 And there’s like a similar amount of ground to cover between not being good at [violin|programming] and being good at [violin|programming].